 If you are the handy type, you can custom-build a rocket mass heater yourself so it fits in perfectly with the space and design of your home.
 They are sometimes made from masonry, like stone, tile or brick, but also can be made from materials like cob, a mix of sand, clay, straw and dirt.
 Inspiration Green has a photo array of RMHs of all shapes and sizes, some of them doubling as cooking stoves and benches, all of them beautifully incorporated into the house.

-Call local One Hour Heating & Air Conditioning® for guidance on home heating and local building code.
+Call local One Hour Air Conditioning & Heating North NJ for guidance on home heating and local building code.
 We’re always here to help!